egeulgen/pathfindR.data/cran-comments.md

 ## Downstream dependencies
 I have also run R CMD check on 'pathfindR' (which I maintain as well), the only downstream dependency of 'pathfindR.data'.
-The failing test will be fixed by the next 'pathfindR' releaes (2.4.0)
+The failing test will be fixed by the next 'pathfindR' release (3.0.2)